englisch:

 SoundChain International Composition Competition (Special Prize, Czech Republic) and IEM & VDT Student 3D Audio Production Competition.
 (Gold Award, Austria)

-in Germany.
 His teachers include Kilian Schwoon, Peter Gahn, Jongwoo Yim, Seongah Shin.

 deutsch: